Constraining the onset density for the QCD phase transition with the neutrino signal from core-collapse supernovae: acknowledgments

-The authors acknowledge support from the Polish National Science Centre (NCN) under grant number 2020/37/B/ST9/00691 (T.F., N.K.L).
+We would like to thank Kei~Kotake, Shunsaku~Horiuchi, Shota~Shibagaki, and Takami~Kuroda for inspiring discussions and helpful comments.
+The authors acknowledge support from the Polish National Science Center (NCN) under grant No. 2020/37/B/ST9/00691 (T.F., N.K.L.).
 All computer simulations were performed at the Wroclaw Center for Scientific Computing and Networking (wcss.pl).
-This publication is based upon work from COST Action COSMIC WISPers CA21106, supported by COST (European Cooperation in Science and Technology).